-Hope you enjoy this Albert Hague and Arnold B. Horwitt classic.
-This was my first rundown of the chart I had just finished.
+I hope you enjoy this Albert Hague and Arnold B. Horwitt classic.
+This was the first rundown of the chart I had just finished.
 (Make a few changes, play it 50 more times and I’ll be ready to go:)

 And, no, I’m still feeling young and foolish at heart.
 Ask my bride:)